The 2020 SJ Brooks Scholarship is now live and accepting applications!

 What does the scholarship review process look like?

-The WTF Bikexplorers organizers and an advisory team will review the applications and will conduct a telephone/video interview with the final candidates no later than Tue.
-Aug 25, 2020.
-We will announce the scholarship recipients in the first week of August.
+The WTF Bikexplorers organizers and a scholarship committee, which includes previous scholarship recipients, will review the applications and will conduct a telephone/video interview if necessary with the final candidates no later than Monday, September 21, 2020.
+We will announce the scholarship recipients the week of September 21.

 With the pandemic, how can the scholarship be safely put to use?